ricardojoserf/MemorySnitcher/README.md

 # MemorySnitcher

-## TL,DR - Does a poorly-coded application get detected?
+## TL;DR - Does a poorly-coded application get detected?

 - I use dynamic API resolution to avoid functions to appear in the import table of the binary, but it requires at least the ntdll.dll library and the *NtReadVirtualMemory* function addresses.